rebelsky/csc207c/_mps/blockchains.md

 Submissions that fail to meet any of these requirements will get an I.

 ```
+[ ] Passes all the R tests
 [ ] Includes the specified `.java` files, correctly named.
 (They should
     be in the appropriate package.)
 [ ] Each class has an introductory Javadoc comment that indicates
-    the author and purpose.
+    the author and purpose
 [ ] Includes a `README.md` file that contains the appropriate information
     (authors, purpose, acknowledgements if appropriate)
-[ ] All files compile correctly.
+[ ] All files compile correctly
 ```

 ### Meets expectations or above